I am a mixed race African American. I am of Native American, Irish, German, White, and Puertorican heritage. How will I be treated in Aus?

-Otherwise if it's a city, you will have no problemos. over 2 years ago
+Otherwise if it's a city, you will have no problemos. almost 3 years ago

 Australia is less racist than the USA.
 I have spend time in both places.
 I am anglo but look very hispancic and get treated quite badly sometimes in the USA but in Australia i have no problems.
 It doesn't matter what color you are especially in the big cities.